chavdarovae/new-website/README.md

 # ColletoWebSite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7  and node-version: [18.17.1]
-node-version: [18.17.1]

 ## Development server